-1. N Inventories
+1.N Inventories

-Stores are valued at the lower of cost and net realisable value and include, where applicable, direct material, direct labour and an appropriate portion of variable and fixed overheads.
+Stores, raw materials and water held for resale are valued at the lower of cost and net realisable value and include, where applicable, direct material, direct labour and an appropriate portion of variable and fixed overheads.
 Costs are assigned on the basis of weighted average cost.

-Inventories held for distribution are: goods to be supplied at no, or nominal charge and goods to be used for the provision of services at no or nominal charge.
-These goods are valued at cost, adjusted, when applicable, for any loss of service potential.
+Inventories held for distribution are:

+· goods to be supplied at no, or nominal, charge, and

+Goods to be used for the provision of services at no, or nominal, charge.

+These goods are valued at cost, adjusted, where applicable, for any loss of service potential.

-1. O Land Held for Resale
+Land Held for Resale 1.0

-Land acquired with the intention of reselling (with or without further development) is classified as inventory.
+Land acquired with the intention of reselling it (with or without further development) is classified as inventory.
 As inventory this land is valued at the lower of cost or net realisable value.
 Inventory items are always treated as current assets.